AncientPunishers/yt-comments-crawler/README.md

 ## motivation

-needed a simple no-fuss way to download yt texts for some nlp related projects for class. don't need over-complicated tools that requires complicated dependencies or headless browser.
+<br>needed a simple no-fuss way to download yt texts for some nlp related projects for class.
+<br>don't need over-complicated tools that requires complicated dependencies or headless browser.

 ---

 ## warning

-coded over a weekend, and made some minor bug fixes. don't expect any support, and for the sake of the community please don't abuse YT with this script and have them block the existing API.
+<br>coded over a weekend, and made some minor bug fixes. don't expect any support,
+<br>and for the sake of the community please don't abuse YT with this script and have them block the existing API.

 ---